Memomer/My-path-to-learn-Operating-System/README.md

     -> another book -> <a href="https://www.cs.bham.ac.uk/~exr/lectures/opsys/10_11/lectures/os-dev.pdf">LINK</a>

  2. tip <div style="width:100px; height:100px">![Screenshot_20221225_165741](https://user-images.githubusercontent.com/107757811/209466418-8f35f50a-e001-48de-867d-88c32fe2d743.png)</div>

+ 3. Will add mini programmes related to os concepts, this will help me by building concepts on topics like scheduling, interrupts etc.

   for the same will add more links which helped me understand the concepts